y0nei/FastAPI-fullstack-blog/README.md

 3. Copy the `.env.example` file to `.env` and edit nescessary settings

-4. Edit some Markdown files in the designated `posts` folder (**each article should have a numerical id folder like displayed in the examples**).
+4. Edit some Markdown files in the designated `posts` folder.
 Utilize the frontend metadata to enhance the user experience.

 5. If you want to configure the database settings to store article view metrics.
-Refer to the provided documentation for instructions on how to set up and connect to your database.
+Refer to the provided [documentation][docs] for instructions on how to set up and connect to your database.

 6. Build and run the app
     1. If you preffer `poetry`: